-- (a) have satisfied the Admission Regulations for admission to the University; and - (b) have either: - i. qualified for a New Zealand Bachelor's, Bachelor's with Honours or Master's degree at levels 7,8 and 9 respectively on the New Zealand Qualifications Framework, including study at least 300-level in a

-- teaching subject appropriate to the New Zealand secondary school curriculum; or - ii. been admitted with Academic Equivalent Standing; and - (c) satisfy additional literacy competency of either: - i.
+- (a) have satisfied the Admission Regulations for admission to the University; and - (b) have either: - qualified for a New Zealand bachelor's, bachelor's with honours or master's degree at levels 7, 8 and 9 respectively on the New Zealand Qualifications Framework, including study to at least 300-level in a teaching subject appropriate to the New Zealand secondary school curriculum; or - ii. been admitted with Academic Equivalent Standing; and - (c) satisfy additional literacy competency of either: - i.
 English as a first language; or - ii.
 IELTS (Academic) 7.0, with no individual score below 7.0; or - iii. completed a Level 7 (undergraduate degree) qualification instructed fully in English and on campus from a New Zealand or Australian tertiary education organisation; or - iv. at least two years of successful study in a New Zealand secondary school, with at least ten Level 2 NCEA credits in Literacy (five reading and five writing); and - (d) have met the requirements stipulated in the Vulnerable Children Act 2014 prior to gaining entry into the programme; and - (e) have been approved as a student by the Dean of Education and Health Sciences, on the recommendation of a Selection Committee, which will include an interview.

-This qualification adheres to the General Conditions for Credit and Transfer Regulations for the University, with the following stipulations:
+This qualification adheres to the Credit Recognition and Transfer Regulations for the University, with the following stipulations:

-- (a) Any credit transfer must meet Education Council requirements and be approved by the Dean of Education and Health Sciences. - (b) Recognition of prior learning is not granted unless the Dean of Education and Health Sciences grants an exemption in consultation with the Education council.
+- (a) Any credit transfer must meet Education Council requirements and be approved by the Dean of Education and Health Sciences. - (b) Recognition of prior learning is not granted unless the Dean of Education and Health Sciences grants an exemption in consultation with the Education Council.